-2. LOCATION OF PROPOSED DEVELOPMENT Existing Land Use The proposed development will result in the construction of a residential development on a greenfield site Relative Abundance, Quality and regenerative Capacity of Natural Resources in the Area It is a greenfield site, and the surrounding area is primarily residential in character and not sensitive in terms of natural resources.
+2. LOCATION OF PROPOSED DEVELOPMENT Existing Land Use The proposed development will result in the construction of a residential development on a brownfield site currently occupied by a disused industrial unit.
+The completed development will provide for residential units and ancillary uses in an urban environment.
+The proposed use is compatible with the existing land use.
+No significant negative impacts are likely Relative Abundance, Quality and regenerative Capacity of Natural Resources in the Area It is a brownfield site, and the surrounding area is primarily residential and retail / light industrial in character and not sensitive in terms of natural resources.
 There are no sensitive habitats or significant mature trees within or surrounding the site.
 A search of recent records in the National Biodiversity Datacentre Database (NBDC) did not indicate any rare or endangered habitats or species present in the 2km grid square WW66Y within which the site is located.
-No significant negative impacts are likely.
-The proposed operational phase will not have any out of the ordinary impact on natural resources.
-No significant negative impacts are likely.
-Absorption Capacity of the Natural Environment There are no natural environments in proximity likely to be impacted by the construction of the proposed development.
+No significant negative impacts are likely The proposed operational phase will not have any out of the ordinary impact on natural resources.
+No significant negative impacts are likely Absorption Capacity of the Natural Environment The site is not in proximity to any coastal zones, wetlands river or riparian areas.
 An AA Screening has been prepared which found that there would be no significant effects on Natura 2000 sites as a result of the proposed development.
-The site is on the periphery of the built-up area of Douglas, within the development boundary for Cork City South Environs.
+The closest site designated for nature conservation is the Cork Lough pNHA located approximately 1.3 km to the west.
+Douglas Estuary pNHA is c.
+2.3 km to the south-east.
+No significant impacts are considered likely on designated sites as a result of the proposed development.
+The site is on the periphery of the built-up area of Cork City.
 The area to the north and east supports significant residential development.
 There may be some disturbance from noise and traffic during the construction phase; however, any impacts are likely to be short term and not significant.
 The site is not in proximity to landscapes of historical, cultural or archaeological significance.
 There are no records of protected structures within or in proximity to the site.
-No significant impacts are likely from the construction phase of the development.
+There are no protected structures or national monuments located on the subject site.
+The closest national monument is a graveyard located 0.3km away to the northwest.
+No significant impacts are likely from the construction phase of the development